 Institutional Refund Policy

-100% tuition refund if the student withdraws during the first week of classes; 80% tuition refund if the student withdraws during the second week of classes; 40% tuition refund if the student withdraws during the third or fourth week of classes.
-No refund if the student withdraws after the fourth week of classes.
+100% tuition refund if the student withdraws during the first 2 weeks of classes; 80% tuition refund if the student withdraws during the third week of classes; 60% tuition refund if the student withdraws during the fourth week of classes; 40% tuition refund if the student withdraws during the fifth week of classes.
+No refund if the student withdraws after the fifth week of classes.
 Fees are not refundable.

 Refunds of federal aid are set by federal guidelines.
-Refunds will be distributed among the Federal Direct Loan Programs, the Federal Perkins Loan Program, the Federal Pell Grant Program, the Federal Supplemental Educational Opportunity Grant Program, and other Financial Aid Programs.
+Refunds will be distributed among the Federal Direct Loan Programs, the Federal Pell Grant Program, the Federal Supplemental Educational Opportunity Grant Program, and other Financial Aid Programs.